DioneProtocol/odyssey-tooling-sdk-go/setup.md

-# Avalanche Tooling SDK Setup Guide
+# Odyssey Tooling SDK Setup Guide

-This guide will walk you through installing Go 1.21.11 on WSL and setting up the Avalanche Tooling SDK in a hybrid Windows 11 + WSL environment.
+This guide will walk you through installing Go 1.21.11 on WSL and setting up the Odyssey Tooling SDK in a hybrid Windows 11 + WSL environment.

 ## Prerequisites